MRCG-djeffries/DataExtractor/README.md

 # OpenClinica Data Extraction tool
-Extracts OC XML downlaods to a visual table builder in MS Access and allows exports to relational databases (MS Access, SQLite and SQLserver).<br/>
+Extracts OC XML downloads to a visual table builder in MS Access and allows exports to relational databases (MS Access, SQLite and SQLserver).<br/>
 No installation required, runs from an MS Access database.
 <br/>
 ## DataExtractor folder